 - What Should I Do If I Knock Out a Tooth?

-How Often Should I Get a Dental Exam and Cleaning?
+- How Often Should I Get a Dental Exam and Cleaning?
+A:

 We recommend getting your teeth examined and cleaned two times annually.
 Regular hygiene visits are essential for keeping dental problems at bay and ensuring your teeth and gums stay healthy.
 We don’t just check your teeth for cavities and clean them.
 We also screen you for other problems, including gum disease and oral cancer.

-How Can I Tell If I Have Gum Disease?
+- How Can I Tell If I Have Gum Disease?
+A:

 Many people have periodontal (gum) disease but don’t know it.
 We look for evidence of gum disease during your routine checkups.
 If we find any, we treat the problem with a deep cleaning procedure called scaling and root planing.